About

 Background

 I am an advocate of the open science movement and methodological reform in the psychological sciences and have been involved in multiple replication efforts.
-In this vein, I have been involved in bibliometrics projects and the development of new tools to aid in research discovery and evaluation.
+In this vein, I have been involved in bibliometric projects and the development of new tools to aid research discovery and evaluation

 Full CV available here.